gnois/luaty/README.md

 print(ox()['long-name'](@, 10))    -- `@` *just works*, get() is only called once
 ```

-The differences end here, so that a Lua file can easily be [hand converted](https://github.com/gnois/luaty/tree/master/convert.md) to a Luaty file.
+The differences end here.

+Some properly indented Lua code can even be [hand converted](https://github.com/gnois/luaty/tree/master/convert.md) to Luaty using just Find and Replace.
-In return, we enjoy
+In return, we get
 - mostly shorter codes
-- forced implicit local variable declaration
+- forced local variable declaration
 - consistent function call and definition syntax
+- static analyzer that may uncover hidden bugs in existing code

-Due to backquote replacing `[[` and `]]`, long comments need one extra hyphen if we want to use the [uncomment trick](https://www.lua.org/pil/1.3.html)
+*Due to backquote replacing `[[` and `]]`, long comments need one extra hyphen if we want to use the [uncomment trick](https://www.lua.org/pil/1.3.html)*

 ```
 -- Uncommenting long comment trick